 Paula commenced with the Office in her current role in October 2016.
 She has been a legal practitioner for over 20 years, working in the Commonwealth and State public sectors, and in the non-government sector.

-In 2020-21, the Ombudsman will create and advertise a critical new executive position, Senior Assistant Ombudsman Aboriginal Engagement and Collaboration.
+In 2020-21, the Ombudsman created a critical new executive position, Senior Assistant Ombudsman Aboriginal Engagement and Collaboration, which will be recruited in 2021.

 Our Structure and Teams